GluuFederation/Log4J/README.md

 ## Method #2: Using manual method

-Below are the steps detailing how to manually patch each component (oxAuth, oxTrust/identity, IDP and Shibboleth, in this case ) within Gluu Server.
+Below are the steps detailing how to manually patch each component (oxAuth, oxTrust/identity, IDP, Casa and Shibboleth, in this case ) within Gluu Server.

 ##### oxAuth